frankiefy/CV/README.md

 - Working for solutions that are responsivley designed and intuitive to a clients specific needs
 - Experience working solo from a client's request to design new features in a modular way which can easily be used for other clients/requests
 - Experience working with both back-end and front-end senior-developers in a 3-man team to bring our clients new features in a time estimated and scope controlled manner
-- Heavily version and time controlled coding for compliance with financial contracts
+- Version and time controlled coding for compliance with financial contracts
 - Experience in direct contact with client throughout project, being involved with clients feature decisions, bringing new design ideas to clients to try for their platform, day-to-day maintanince/requests of multiple sites and servers
 - Javascript, jQueary, HTML, CSS, mySQL, Python and Java